sebaxakerhtc/ipxe-simple/Readme.md

 ## Step 2: Edit files

 ### You can change the commands to edit config files, add/or remove packages, add/or remove files, etc.
 - a.
-You can can comment out "make efi" commands to save your time if you don't need them.
+You can comment out "make efi" commands to save your time if you don't need them.
 - b.
-You can comment out settings "sed -i..." if you don' tneed them.
+You can comment out settings "sed -i..." if you don't need them.
 - c.
 You can edit/add/or remove batch files.
 - d.
 Replace the content of EFI.ipxe and Legacy.ipxe script with yours.
 - e. etc.